-AICA has built our QEO management system, which operates with a trinity of quality (Q: ISO 9001), environment (E: ISO 14001), and occupational health and safety (O: ISO 45001) management systems.
+AICA has built our QEO management system, which operates with a trinity of guality (Q: ISO 9001), environment (E: ISO 14001), and occupational health and safety (O: ISO 45001) management systems.
 Under this management system, the production, R&D, sales, and administrative divisions work as a united team.
 This structure is the main axis of the Company's activities to strengthen its business infrastructure and is one of the measures included in AICA's 10 years Vision.
 Through the implementation of this management system, as well as complying with laws and regulations, we conduct risk hedging and kaizen activities, promote the enhancement of quality, improvement of environmental indicators (reduction of greenhouse gas emissions and industrial waste, reinforcement of water management, etc.), and the creation of safe and comfortable workplaces, and strive to strengthen our business infrastructure from the perspectives of both risk and opportunity.

-A QEO Committee, managed by the Sustainable Development Department and Quality Assurance Department, has been established as the central body for the promotion of the QEO management system.
-The committee conducts activities to achieve the policies and goals that have been formulated on the basis of the management system.
-A QEO Group Representatives Meeting is convened once every six months, attended by AICA's top management and representatives of Group companies in Japan
+A QEO Committee, managed by the Sustainable Development Management from On-site Perspective Department and Quality Assurance Department, has been established as Q: Quality, E: Environment, the central body for the promotion of the QEO management system.
+The O: Occupational Health and Safety committee conducts activities to achieve the policies and goals that have been formulated on the basis of the management system.
+A QEO Group QEO Group Representati Meeting QEO Committee Representatives Meeting is convened once every six months, attended by AICA's top management and representatives of Group companies in Japan and overseas.
+As well as confirming QEO achievements and the status of improvements at individual Group companies, the meeting's attendees exchange information by sharing case studies and discuss and decide on countermeasures.